tScheme serves organisations in the Trust-Service Provider sector, providing Approval for the services they supply to consumers and organisations.

 - Scheme (trust framework) Authorities – organisations who want to develop a specific set of Profiles, or add an auditable specification to an existing Profile to support one or more trust schemes they wish to operate.
 More.

 - Independent assessors – who audit and inspect applicants under one or more schemes.
-At the moment, KPMG and LRQA are our recognised assessors.
+Our recognised Assessors have been accredited by UKAS.
+More.

-- tScheme members – organisations who deliver trust-based services and support tScheme as the UK’s independent Profiles and approvals body.
-Members can operate schemes themselves – they can also become applicants for approval.
+- tScheme members – organisations who deliver trust-based services and support tScheme as the UK’s independent Profiles and Approvals body.
+Members can operate schemes and Services themselves – they can also become applicants for Approval.
 More.

 - Independent domain experts – invited members of our committees who look at our Profiles, policy and processes to ensure they remain relevant, stable and trustworthy.